liljencrantz/crush/README.md

         # A complicated way of specifying a 23 hour duration
         duration:new 1 "days" -3600 "seconds"

+It is quite common to want to pass boolean arguments to commands, which is why Crush has a special shorthand syntax for it.
+Passing in `--foo` is equivalent to passing in `foo=true`.

 ### Subshells

 Sometimes you want to use the output of one command as an *argument* to another